Do you remember your M.S. Program or supervised experiential learning experience?

 Most of us do, and the memories we cherish most are of special people--the RDs who helped us learn, grow and some days just survive!
 Without a doubt, our preceptors served as teachers, mentors, and role models.
 Though we may not have told them, they influenced our lives and our careers in countless ways.
 Truly, our preceptors "made" our program.

 The graduate student intern applicant who has approached you about being their preceptor intends to apply for the online M.S.
 Nutrition and Dietetics Program offered by the SUNY Oneonta.
 This is a one-year program (3 semesters) that has a community emphasis and is designed to encourage interns to remain in their own communities while completing graduate courses that include supervised experiential learning in dietetics.
-Graduate student interns begin their program in June and complete the program the following May.
+Graduate student interns begin their program in May/June and complete the program the following May.

 Minimum admission criteria include: